Sunday was an intense night in the Bianchi household.

 Berkshire County’s high school coaches are mixed on what impact -- if any -- soaking up football on the weekends can have on their players.
 Mount Greylock coach Shawn Flaherty said those kind of football junkies are either in the minority or evenly split with players who don’t watch much football in their free time.

 Flaherty himself doesn’t start enjoying football as a fan until after high school football ends.
-When you’ve won back-to-back Super Bowls like the Mounties, that means early December.

 "I think I’m truly diseased that I don’t get to watch a game as a fan," he said.
 "If I’m watching college, I’m watching for new plays or different sets.
 I find myself scouting Division I games, just doing mental notes.
 It isn’t just enjoying it for the sake of the game."

 Flaherty’s quarterback, Hank Barrett, said he watches the NFL, in part because he’s been playing fantasy football for years.
 While Barrett has a favorite team (New England), he said he can find himself playing analyst like his coach from time-to-time.
 He listens closely to the commentators, paying attention to how they diagram plays.

 "It makes me realize I can always break it down a step farther and know what I can be doing better on every single play," Barrett said.
 "I think that does help me, seeing all these athletes go out there.
 I try to take notice of what they’re doing."